Ashvatthama: Drona Parva

-A pivotal moment unfolds on the sixteenth day during the Dronavadha Parva, when a false rumor of Ashvatthama’s death is spread, leading Drona to lay down his weapons and submit to death, before being beheaded by Dhrishtadyumna.
+A pivotal moment unfolds on the fifteenth day during the Dronavadha Parva, when a false rumor of Ashvatthama’s death is spread, leading Drona to lay down his weapons and submit to death, before being beheaded by Dhrishtadyumna.
 In the aftermath, as described in the Narayanastramoksha Parva, Kripa informs Ashvatthama of his father’s demise.
 Enraged and grief-stricken, Ashvatthama vows vengeance and proclaims his intent to kill Yudhishthira.
 Declaring possession of the celestial Narayanastra, he unleashes it upon the Pandava army.
 The weapon causes widespread devastation and panic, but Krishna instructs the Pandava troops to discard their weapons to nullify its effect.
 While Bhima initially refuses, Arjuna intervenes with the Varuna weapon to shield him.
 As the Narayana weapon can only be used once, its threat is neutralized.
 Ashvatthama continues to fight fiercely, engaging Dhrishtadyumna, Satyaki, and Arjuna.
 At one point, he employs the Agneya weapon against Arjuna, but it is successfully countered by Arjuna’s Brahma weapon.
 Defeated and retreating from the battlefield, Ashvatthama encounters Vyasa, who reveals to him his divine nature as a partial incarnation of Shiva and acknowledges his unwavering devotion through the worship of Shiva.